q.ql.org

 Other Interests

 I have a variety of other interests, some mainstream and some less so.
 I have always been a big fan of puzzles of various types but especially mathematical or logic puzzles.
 I enjoy recreational mathematics and the study of mathematics for its own sake.
-I also enjoy tactile manipulation puzzles like Rubik's cube, even in higher dimensions.
+I also enjoy tactile manipulation puzzles like Rubik’s cube, even in higher dimensions.
 I have played a minor role in the maintenance of a four-dimensional magic cube analog and was the second person known to solve this puzzle.
 I also enjoyed analyzing and solving a new physical version of this puzzle.
 You can see my analysis in this series of videos.
-I also enjoy playing first-person Myst-style adventure games on the computer, though I don't have much time to play them that often.
-I'm always up for a good game of Boggle or Scrabble as well.
+I also enjoy playing first-person Myst-style adventure games on the computer, though I have vanishingly little time to play them (think single-digit hours per year).
+I’m always up for a good game of Boggle or Scrabble as well.

 Also, I guess it’s worth pointing out that no one has ever accused me of being a man of few words.